armory/docs/content/en/borealis/tasks/cdaas-canary/service-mesh.md

 Using a service mesh with your canary strategy provides the following benefits:

-* **Granular traffic weights**: You can direct 1% of traffic to the new version of your software, regardless of the current number of running pods.
+* **Granular traffic weights**: you can direct 1% of traffic to the new version of your software, regardless of the current number of running pods.
-* **Instantaneous weight shifts and rollbacks**: Since the traffic weights are implemented by the service mesh, you won't need to wait for pods to scale up or down during a traffic weight change or rollback.
+* **Instantaneous weight shifts and rollbacks**: since the traffic weights are implemented by the service mesh, you won't need to wait for pods to scale up or down during a traffic weight change or rollback.

 ## {{% heading "prereq" %}}